MagicStack/MagicPython/README.md

 [Visual Studio Code](http://code.visualstudio.com).
 It is meant to be a drop-in replacement for the default Python package.

-We are proud to say that MagicPython is used by GitHub to highlight Python.

 **Attention VSCode users**: MagicPython is used as the _default_ Python highlighter in Visual Studio Code.
 Don't install it unless you want or need the cutting edge version of it.
 You will likely see no